 Samantha Ellis is a playwright, journalist, and writer.
 She was born in London to Iraqi-Jewish parents and studied English at Queens’ College, Cambridge.
-Her non-fiction books are How to be a Heroine (2014) and Take Courage: Anne Brontë and the Art of Life (2017).
-Her plays include Cling to Me Like Ivy (2010) and How to Date a Feminist (2016).
-She has written prefaces for Anne Brontë’s Agnes Grey (1847) and Amber Reeves’ A Lady and her Husband (1914).
-Much of Ellis’ work addresses feminist topics and the struggle of British-Jewish identity.
+Her non-fiction books include How to be a Heroine (2014) and Take Courage: Anne Brontë and the Art of Life (2017).
+She has written prefaces for Anne Brontë’s Agnes Grey (1847) and Amber Reeves’s A Lady and her Husband (1914) as well as working as a script editor on the movie Paddington (2014).
+Much of Ellis’s work addresses feminist topics and the struggle of British-Jewish identity.
+In Cling to Me like Ivy (2010), Ellis explores the multi-ethnic, multi-religious world of contemporary London.
+It is one of the few plays to fully explore the world of Hasidic Jewry in Britain.
+How to Date a Feminist (Arcola Theatre 2016) is a fast-paced romcom that centres on a British-Jewish heroine with an Iraqi-Jewish/Israeli father and a male feminist friend.
+The play was successful in Britain, Germany and many other countries.
+In 2017, East 15 produced her play The Only Jew in England about secret Sephardi Jews at the court of Henry VIII.

 For more information visit http://www.samanthaellis.me.uk/p/blog-page.html.